mikael-johnsson/the-flag-quiz/README.md

 ### General features on each page
 #### Header
-The header is simple; only containing a h1-heading, a "Home"-link and an icon, the same on used as a favicon.
+The header is simple; only containing a h1-heading, a "Home"-link and an icon, the same one used as a favicon.
 #### Landing page
 The first content that is presented to the user are the simple instructions of "Choose a difficulty!
 Connect the flag to a country!
 Compete & learn!".
 By now the user should understand what the game is about and what the site's purpose is.

 The user get the chance (or obligation) to submit a username.
 The user can not start a game without one.
 The username will return later on in the game.

-They then have the chance to select difficulty; easy, moderate or hard.
+They then have the chance to select difficulty: easy, moderate or hard.

 When username and difficulty is chosen the only thing left is to click the big button to start the game.
 #### Game page